bwindsor/osm-server/README.md

 This seems to fail the first time, and you can solve it by restarting the tile server/database by running `docker-compose stop` and then `docker-compose start`.

 The import may also fail if there is insufficient RAM for the import.
-See the `Customising Data Import` and `Hardware Requirements` sections further down.
+See the [Customising Data Import](#customising-data-import) and [Hardware Requirements](#hardware-requirements) sections.

 **This step can take a very long time!
 Typically 8 hours for the UK, and few days for the USA.**